uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 yarn add @ethersproject/shims react-native-get-random-values
 ```

-To access node methods we need to install [rn-nodeify](https://www.npmjs.com/package/rn-nodeify) to our dev
+To access nodejs methods we need to install [rn-nodeify](https://www.npmjs.com/package/rn-nodeify) to our dev
 dependencies.

 ```bash
 yarn add rn-nodeify --dev
 ```

-Add the following snippets to your package.json file
+Add the following snippets to the `package.json` file and then re-run `yarn install`

 ```json
 {